Social Media

 If you need ski lessons there are a few options including the Hokkaido Ski Club, Niseko International Snow Sports School, the Niseko Village Snow School and GoSnow – each will have great snow programmes for kids of all ages.

-What else to do in Niseko with kids?
+More things to do in Niseko with kids

 Tubing at Hanazono